airbus-cert/skyblue.team/content/posts/flareon9.md

 ![](./images/flareon9/6/2.png)

-This is a classic technic to load imported functions from obfuscated names, as a global pointer.
+This is a classic technique to load imported functions from obfuscated names, as a global pointer.
 We noted the use of the API set related to namedpipe!
 - CreateNamedPipeA
 - ConnectNamedPipe